Time

 Position the notched stringers between the beams.
 You can bend 16d nails over as shown to hold them in place, then drill and insert the lag screws.

-Framing the Roof
+Framing the roof

-Next, cut the two remaining hip rafters; these are 3/4-in. shorter at the top than the other pair to make up for the thickness of the rafters already installed.
+Next, cut the two remaining hip rafters; these are 3/4-inch shorter at the top than the other pair to make up for the thickness of the rafters already installed.
 Nail each of these to the pair of hip rafters.

 Position the first set of hip rafters onto the beams.
 Get some assistance because this can be awkward.
 The hips should fall directly over the intersections of the beams.